What is a construction loan?

 But when you’re building a home yourself, you’ll need to explore and apply for a construction loan well before you build, as a construction loan is systematic and allows your finance to be paid in stages as the build progresses.

-Construction loans may also require plans, permits and a fixed-price building contract to be approved for finance – making it essential to engage an experienced finance broker early in the process.
+Construction loans may also require plans, permits and a fixed-price building contract to be approved for finance – making it essential to engage an experienced mortgage broker early in the process.

 In fact, with the introduction of Comprehensive Credit Reporting (CCR), you’ll need to make sure your finances are in order at least six months before you even intend to apply for a construction loan.